pinecone-router/middleware-views/README.md

 	}
 ```

-2. add `x-view` to _each route_ with the value being the path to view.
+2. add `x-view` to the routes with the value being the path to view.

 That's it!